TheLartians/BitLens/README.md

 )
 ```

-Or, simply grab the header from git
+Alternatively use git submodules, install the library, or simply copy the header into your project.